jimmoffitt/data-stores/schemas/schemas.md

 ## Introduction

 Collection of things related to designing and deploying relational database schemas.
+These SQL queries that can be used to create tables in any tool that executes SQL commands.
+If you manually design/build your tables, you can usually export the SQL that would recreate them.